-Credits are awarded by semester, but grades are released every quarter on the specified dates on the Web System for Students and Faculty.
+Credits are awarded by term, but grades are released every quarter on the specified dates on the Web System for Students and Faculty.

-7-3 Confirming Grades and Filing a Complaint over Issued Grade about the issued grade.
+7-3 Confirming Grades and Filing a Complaint over Issued Grade

-Students can directly consult faculty members (or go through the Student Division Office) if they wish to confirm or ask questions
+Students can directly consult faculty members (or go through the Student Division Office) if they wish to confirm or ask questions about the issued grade.